stride-nyc/autopilot-scripts/demo/README.md

 - **Setup frontend demo.** Sets up a simple demo project with only frontend.
   - **Pull project files.** ~/Documents/CodeGen-demo/demo-todo-app/*
   - **Install project dependencies.**
-  - **Create start script.** To start the frontend demo services and an autopilot docker image with the right context at `~/Documents/CodeGen-demo/start_frontend_demo.sh`.
+  - **Create start script.** To start the frontend demo services and an Conductor docker image with the right context at `~/Documents/CodeGen-demo/start_frontend_demo.sh`.
 - **Setup fullstack demo.** Sets up a demo project with frontend and backend.
   - **Pull project files.** ~/Documents/CodeGen-demo/demo-todo-fullstack/*
   - **Install project dependencies.**
-  - **Start script.** To start the full stack demo services and an autopilot docker image with the right context at `~/Documents/CodeGen-demo/start_fullstack_demo.sh`.
+  - **Start script.** To start the full stack demo services and an Conductor docker image with the right context at `~/Documents/CodeGen-demo/start_fullstack_demo.sh`.
 - **Setup environment variables.** Persists these values to be re-used when running the script again.
   - CONDUCTOR_OPENAI_API_KEY
   - CONDUCTOR_GITHUB_USER
   - CONDUCTOR_GITHUB_TOKEN
   - CONDUCTOR_VERSION
 - **Install Conductor Docker Image.** Pulled from our private docker image repository.
-  - **Create run script.** Wrapper to easily run a new container with the autopilot docker image correctly configured at `~/.conductor/run.sh`.
+  - **Create run script.** Wrapper to easily run a new container with the Conductor docker image correctly configured at `~/.conductor/run.sh`.
-- **Install Conductor Python package with Pipx.** Pulls the autopilot python package from our private git repository.
+- **Install Conductor Python package with Pipx.** Pulls the Condcutor python package from our private git repository.